How to Taper Off Antidepressants Safely After 30 Years: My Postpartum Story & Antidepressant Tapering Schedule

 I felt better and was enjoying life with our new son for about two years.
 I tried to stop when my husband and I wanted a second child.
 I was never told how to stop, so I just abruptly stopped taking them, unwittingly.
 On a long-awaited beach vacation with our two-year-old, I turned into someone I didn’t recognize—irritable, hostile, finding fault in everything, and angry.
 The darkness felt chemical, not “me.”
 My doctor said, “Your depression has returned,” and put me on something else I could “safely” take through pregnancy.
 Deep down, I knew it was withdrawal, but I had no proof and no alternative.
 I was told the medication was safe for the developing fetus.

-Six months turned into almost six years before we could carry a second child to full term.
-During the intervening eight years, we had five pregnancies and two live births.
+Six months turned into almost six years before I could carry a second child to full term.
+During the intervening eight years, I had five pregnancies and two live births.

 Only now, finally, do I have a psychiatrist willing to help me do a proper, slow, hyperbolic taper.
 I've stopped two successfully to date, and I'm working on my third.
 Doctors like this are rare.